 Season: Warm season

-Sow indoors 6-8 weeks before last frost (late February on the coast), or direct sow 2 weeks before last frost (mid-March on the coast).
+Sow indoors 6-8 weeks before last frost, or direct sow 2 weeks after last frost.
 If starting indoors, just cover the seeds with vermiculite and provide a soil temperature of 21-25°C (70-75°F).
 Seeds should sprout in 4-14 days at that temperature.